LukeShortCloud/mij/TECHNICAL_DESIGN_DOCUMENT.md

 # A mapping of physical pins to
 # Raspberry Pi 4 example:
 pins_layout = [8,9,7,0,2,3,12,13]
-# The number of seconds to delay a song from the light show.
+# The number of milliseconds to delay a song from the light show.
-latency = 0.0
+latency = 0
 # A list of each light and their characteristics.
 lights:
   - preview_character: "*"